Frequently Asked Questions

 - The Extra Virgin Olive Oils are made all over the world, including the countries of Italy, Spain, Australia, and the U.S. Veronica Foods Company imports them into the U.S., and completes the infusing processes for the flavored oils.

-- Good-For-You Grape Seed Oil, Finger Lakes Fabulous Squash Seed Oil, Seneca Lake Salt, and Flour City Pasta are all local products made by small, locally owned businesses utilizing local resources.
+- Finger Lakes Fabulous Squash Seed Oil, Seneca Lake Salt, F. Oliver’s Flake Salt, F. Oliver’s Mustard, F. Oliver’s Skin Care Essentials, Wide Awake Pasta, and Flour City Pasta are all local products made by small, locally owned businesses using local resources.

 Will F. Oliver’s refill or reuse my empty bottle?